SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/snmp.md

 ---
 ### Overview

 Simple Network Management protocol (SNMP) is an application layer protocol, used widely in network management for monitoring network devices.

-There are two components that helps SNMP enabled devices to connect to Cumulocity Platform,
+There are two components that help SNMP-enabled devices to connect to the Cumulocity IoT platform:

-1. mib-parser microservice helps in converting Managed Information Base (MIB) files to json representation which is then used to create device protcol
+1. The mib-parser microservice helps in converting a Managed Information Base (MIB) file to a JSON representation which is then used to create a device protocol.
-2. Cumulocity SNMP agent is a device side agent that helps SNMP enabled devices to connect to Cumulocity platform and performs message translation from SNMP specific format to Cumulocity model before forwarding to the Cumulocity platform.
+2. The Cumulocity SNMP agent is a device-side agent that helps SNMP-enabled devices to connect to the Cumulocity IoT platform and translates messages from a SNMP-specific format to a Cumulocity model before forwarding them to the Cumulocity.

-The following image provides a general overview of the SNMP enabled device integration with Cumulocity:
+The following image provides a general overview of the SNMP-enabled device integration with Cumulocity:

 ![Cumulocity SNMP Integration](/guides/images/users-guide/snmp/snmp-cumulocity-integration.png)

-### Subscribing to mib-parser microservice
+### Subscribing to the mib-parser microservice

-**mib-parser** is a open source, multi-tenant microservice.
+**mib-parser** is an open source, multi-tenant microservice.
 Before starting SNMP device integration, make sure that your tenant is subscribed to the microservice.
-The source code can be found https://bitbucket.org/m2m/c8y-mib-parser/src/develop.
-Follow the README.md to build the microservice.
+The source code can be found in [https://bitbucket.org/m2m/c8y-mib-parser/src/develop](https://bitbucket.org/m2m/c8y-mib-parser/src/develop).
+Follow the *README.md* to build the microservice.

-#### Using Management tenant
+#### Using the management tenant

-1. Login to management tenant
+1. Login to the management tenant.
-2. In the Administration application, click on **Tenants** > **Subtenants** in the left menu.
+2. In the Administration application, click **Subtenants** in the **Tenants** menu the navigator.
-3. Click on the subtenant for which microservice needs to be subscribed
+3. In the tenants list, select the subtenant to which you want to subscribe the microservice.
 4. Switch to the **Applications** tab.
 5. Check if mib-parser is listed under **Subscribed applications**.
-6. If the tenant is not yet subscribed to the microservice, search for the microservice in **Available applications** and click on **Subscribe** button.
+6. If the tenant is not yet subscribed to the microservice, search for the microservice in **Available applications** and click **Subscribe**.
-7. On successful subscription, the mib-parser microservice will appear under **Applications** > **Subscribed applications** in the child tenant login.
+7. On successful subscription, the mib-parser microservice will appear under **Applications** > **Subscribed applications** in the subtenant.

 ![Subscribed applications - Mibparser](/guides/images/users-guide/snmp/snmp-subscribed-applications.png)

-#### Tenant having microservice hosting privilege
+#### Using a tenant with microservice hosting privilege

-1. Login to the tenant
+1. Login to the management tenant.
-2. In the Administration application, click on **Applications** > **Own applications** in the left menu.
+2. In the Administration application, click **Own applications** in the **Applications** menu in the navigator.
-3. Click on "Add application"
+3. In the top menu bar, click **Add application**.
-4. Select the method as **Upload microservice**.
-5. Upload the mib-parser microservice zip file.
+4. Select **Upload microservice** and upload the mib-parser microservice ZIP file.
-6. In the pop **Subscribe to microservice** click on **Subscribe** button
+6. In the resulting dialog box, click **Subscribe** to subscribe to the uploaded microservice.
 7. On successful subscription, the mib-parser microservice will appear under **Own applications**.
-8. Click on the uploaded application (Mibparser) to know more about the microservice.
+8. Click on the uploaded application (Mibparser) to see more details.

 ![Own applications - Mibparser](/guides/images/users-guide/snmp/snmp-own-applications.png)

-### Creating device protocol
+### Creating a device protocol

-SNMP device protocol can be either created manually or by importing an MIB file shared by the device manufacturer.
-This device protocol will be later used while adding SNMP device to the platform.
+SNMP device protocols can either be created manually or by importing a MIB file shared by the device manufacturer.
+This device protocol will later be used when adding the SNMP device to the platform.

-#### Using MIB file from User Interface
+#### To create a device protocol from the UI

-1. Create an zip file using the following format.
-The zip file should contain top level MIB file along with dependent MIB files and an index file named mib-index which contains the name of the top level MIB file name.
+1. Create a ZIP file which contains the top-level MIB file along with dependent MIB files and an index file named mib-index which contains the name of the top level MIB file.<br>
 ![Subscribed applications](/guides/images/users-guide/snmp/snmp-mib-zipfile-structure.png)
-2. In the Device Management application, click on **Device types** > **Device protocols**
+2. In the Device Management application, click **Device protocols** in the **Device types** menu in the navigator.
-3. In the resulting screen, click on the **Import** button on the top right menu
+3. In the top menu bar of the **Device protocols** page, click **Import**.
-4. In the "SELECT DEVICE PROTOCOL" section, choose the MIB zip file for the field **Or load it from a file**
+4. Select the MIB ZIP file from the dropdown list or upload the file from your file system.
-5. In the "SAVE WITH THE FOLLOWING NAME" section, provide suitable name for the device protocol in **Name** field
+5. In the **Name** field, enter a name for the device protocol.
-6. Click on **Import** button.
+6. Click **Import**.

-7. On successful import, the newly added device protocol will be listed in **Device protocols**
+On successful import, the newly added device protocol will be listed in the device protocols list.

 ![Device protocol - SNMP](/guides/images/users-guide/snmp/snmp-device-protocol.png)

-#### Device protocol via REST API
+#### To create a device protocol via REST API

-**Step-1:** Upload the MIB file and note down the json response
+**Step-1:** Upload the MIB file and note down the JSON response:

 	POST /service/mibparser/mib/uploadzip
 	Authorization: Basic ...